 There is a free flu vaccine:

-- For people 6 months to 17 years of age that provides protection against four common strains of flu virus
+- For people 6 months and older of that provides protection against four common strains of flu virus

 Your record of protection: After you get your immunization, you will be given a written record.
 Tell your doctor the date you received the influenza vaccine.